 The channel calendar app appears in the Microsoft apps section on the app permission policy page.

-Allow planning private meetings
+Allow scheduling private meetings

-Allow meetings in private meetings now
+Allow meeting now in private meetings

 This is a per-user policy and applies before a meeting begins.
 This setting determines whether a user can start an unscheduled private meeting.
 This setting is enabled by default.